Sitting in a coffee shop we retreated to during rain, we wondered if a hike up Mount Phousi would be a worthwhile venture while in Luang Prabang.

 With little to do in the afternoon, we decided that we would make the hike up to watch the sunset.
 In the end, it was a very worthwhile use of our afternoon.

-Here is why a hike up Mount Phousi is always a good idea.
+Whether you’re visiting Laos as a family, backpacking with friends or as part of a romantic getaway, a hike up Mount Phousi is always a good idea.

 It does not take long to climb Mount Phousi

 The name Phousi Mountain evokes images of an epic 2-3 hour relentless hike.